funttastic/universal_kotlin/application/desktop/jvm/readme.md

 # Universal Kotlin

-## Application -> Desktop -> Jvm
+## Application -> Desktop -> JVM

-This is the place where jvm desktop modules live.
+This is the place where JVM desktop modules live.